– Business case(s) - for replacing the library management system

 Thinking of replacing your library system?
 Go to LibTechRFP for help & information

-London Libraries Consortium selects SirsiDynix
+London Libraries Consortium selects SirsiDynix - see below for details

 “ESPO is seeking to establish a Framework Agreement with a number of suppliers for the provision of Library RFID equipment, self-service technology, installation, support and maintenance and associated services.
 We are also looking to include the scope of library management systems and associated support services to provide our customers with an overall library solution.
 The key aim of the Framework will be to promote efficiencies and cost savings.

 Lot 1 - Library RFID Solutions, Self Service Technology and additional services.
 This lot requires suppliers to provide library RFID equipment, software, installation, support and maintenance and training.
 Suppliers must also be able to provide self-service technology and hardware to enable the general public to access libraries during out of hours.
 Including any additional services to help deliver an efficient library solution.